targomo/targomo-java/README.md

 * Update pipeline to auto deploy to nexus on master
 * Refactor CurlUtil
 * Add `statisticIdsAggregation` parameter to `statisticsMax` criterion
+* Migrate to the new central maven repository

 ### 0.42.0
 * Support fly mode in edge statistics reachability request